SRagy/weather_project/README.md

 ### Cleaning
 The data is processed in [data_preparation.ipynb](data_preparation.ipynb).
 We generate two dataframes

 1. A pandas dataframe multi-indexed by 1. city, 2. high/low prediction and 3. forecasted date, i.e. the date we want to know the weather for.
 The columns indicate collection date offset, i.e. how many days ago the forecast was collected, so we will have many forecasts collected at various points in advance for a single day.
-The data is the absolute error between the temp on the day the forecast was collected and the observed temp.
+The data is the absolute error between the temperature on the day the forecast was collected and the observed temperature.
 2. A geopandas dataframe, indexed by city.
 It includes the climate classification, the coordinates in Lat/Lon format and purchasing power parity-adjusted GDP for the countries containing the cities.